Skiing the Hakuba backcountry with a private guide

 "You wanted to ski at the top of Happo, right?
 But it hasn't snowed for two days, so there might be some tracks by now, but would you rather go for a long high-alpine run?
 Or would you rather ski on high-quality, untracked powder?"
 Emoto asks

-"Does high-quality powder mean in the forest?
-Like Tsuga Powder?"
+"When you say high-quality powder, do you mean in the forest?
+Like Tsuga powder?"

-"No, not on the slopes.
-You climb from Tsugaike, go up to the tree line, ski in some good spots, walk again, ski in some good spots, then go down to a different ski resort."
+"No, no, not on the groomed slopes.
+You climb up from Tsugaike, go up to the treeline, ski in a good spot, walk again, ski in another good spot, and then go down to a different ski resort."

-"I'd like to ski high alpine, but where do you think would be a good place to go tomorrow?"
+"I'd like to ski in the high alpine, but which do you think is definitely the best place to go tomorrow, Emoto-san?"

 Our group usually enjoys powder snow at places like Tenjindai, Kagura, and Niseko.
 We enjoy backcountry skiing on our own at our home slopes, but this time we wanted to fully explore uncharted areas of Hakuba, so we decided to hire a guide.
 We made sure to communicate our skill level to Mr. Emoto in advance